openworm/c302/README.md

 ### To install & test

-The full set of dependencies for c302 can be installed with the following (see also the [Travis-CI script](https://github.com/openworm/c302/blob/master/.travis.yml)):
+The full set of dependencies for c302 can be installed with the following (see also the [ci.yml workflow](https://github.com/openworm/c302/blob/master/.github/workflows/ci.yml)):

     git clone https://github.com/openworm/c302.git
     cd c302